-Title: F/506/2596 Principles of leadership and management Level: 3 Credit Value: 8 GLH: 50 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles of effective decision making 1.1 Explain the importance of defining the objectives, scope and success criteria of the decisions to be taken Assess the importance of analysing the potential impact of decision making 1.3 Explain the importance of obtaining sufficient valid information to enable effective decision making 1.4 Explain the importance of aligning decisions with business objectives, values and policies 1.5 Explain how to validate information used in the decision making process Explain how to address issues that hamper the achievement of targets and quality standards Understand leadership styles and models 2.1 Explain the difference in the influence on managers and leaders on their teams 2.2 Evaluate the suitability and impact of different leadership styles in different contexts Analyse theories and models of motivation and their application in the workplace Understand the role, functions and processes of management 3.1 Analyse a manager's responsibilities for planning, coordinating and controlling work
+Title: F/506/2596 Principles of leadership and management Level: 3 Credit Value: 8 GLH: 50 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles of effective decision making 1.1 Explain the importance of defining the objectives, scope and success criteriaof the decisions to be taken Assess the importance of analysing the potential impact of decision making 1.3 Explain the importance of obtaining sufficient valid information to enable effective decision making 1.4 Explain the importance of aligning decisions with business objectives, values and policies 1.5 Explain how to validate information used in the decision making process Explain how to address issues that hamper the achievement of targets and quality standards Understand leadership styles and models 2.1 Explain the difference in the influence on managers and leaders on their teams 2.2 Evaluate the suitability and impact of different leadership styles in different contexts Analyse theories and models of motivation and their application in the workplace Understand the role, functions and processes of management 3.1 Analyse a manager's responsibilitiesfor planning, coordinating and controlling work

-3.2 Explain how managers ensure that team objectives are met 3.3 Explain how a manager's role contributes to the achievement of an organisation's vision, mission and objectives 3.4 Analyse theories and models of management 3.5 Explain how the application of management theories guide a manager's actions 3.6 Explain the operational constraints imposed by budgets Understand performance measurement 4.1 Explain the relationship between business objectives and performance measures 4.2 Explain the features of a performance measurement system 4.3 Explain how to set key performance indicators (KPIs) 4.4 Explain the tools, processes and timetable for monitoring and reporting on business performance 4.5 Explain the use of management accounts and management information systems in performance management 4.6 Explain the distinction between Additional information about this unit outcomes and outputs N/A Unit aim (s) This unit aims to develop knowledge and understanding regarding leadership and management and introduces learners to the associated key principles.
-Upon completion of this unit, learners will have an understanding of the principles of effective decision making, leadership styles and models and performance management.
-Learners will also have an

-understanding of the role, functions and processes of management.

-Assessment requirements specified by N/A

-a sector or regulatory body (if appropriate)
+3.2 Explain how managers ensure thatteam objectives are met 3.3 Explain how a manager's role contributes to the achievement of anorganisation's vision, mission and objectives 3.4 Analyse theories and models of management 3.5 Explain how the application of management theories guide a manager's actions 3.6 Explain the operational constraints imposed by budgets 4.
+Understand performancemeasurement 4.1 Explain the relationship between business objectives and performancemeasures 4.2 Explain the features of a performance measurement system 4.3 Explain how to set key performance indicators (KPIs) 4.4 Explain the tools, processes and timetable for monitoring and reportingon business performance 4.5 Explain the use of management accounts and management information systems in performancemanagement 4.6 Explain the distinction between outcomes and outputs Additional information about this unit N/A Unit aim (s) This unit aims to develop knowledge and understanding regarding leadership and management and introduces learners to the associated key principles.
+Upon completion of this unit, learners will have an understanding of the principles of effective decision making, leadership stylesand models and performance management.
+Learners will also have an understanding of the role, functions and processes of management.
+Assessment requirements specified bya sector or regulatory body (if appropriate) N/A Details of the relationship of the unitand relevant national occupational standards Management & Leadership (2012) National Occupational Standards: CFAM&LBA2 Provide leadership in your area of responsibility CFAM&LDB4 Manage people's performance at work

-,

-Details of the relationship of the unit Management & Leadership (2012)

-and relevant national occupational National Occupational Standards:

-standards CFAM&LBA2 Provide leadership in

-your area of responsibility

-CFAM&amp;LDB4 Manage people's

-performance at work